joeitu/thesis_report/src/33_security.md

 <!-- see figure \label{LabelName}
  -->

-*CSS test*
+*Tests*

  Testing this attack with CSS gives us good results.
 CSS does not have a banlist for username.
-Therefore,  we could create accounts with any arbitrary string such as `password` or `account` and others.
+Therefore,  we could create accounts with any arbitrary string such as `password`, `account` and others.

  Moreover, we were able to create accounts close to the `idp` keyword. `idp` is in front of the URL path of the login and the registration page ( `/idp/registration/` and `/idp/login/` ).
 We used different variation techniques such as homoglyph ( replacing a letter with a similar one: `idp` to `ldp` ) and transposition ( swaps two letters: `idp` to `ipd` ).
 By creating a `register` and `login` folder in the Pod named `ipd`; and then hosting an evil registration page on an `index.html` file, we were able to host a webpage under the URL `http://my-css-instance.net/ipd/register/` instead of the official `http://my-css-instance.net/idp/register/` ( the only difference is the permutation of the `p` and `d` in the `idp` part of the URL ).